Skip to main content

 Sumitomo Osaka CementSOC builds lithium niobate modulators that are used in telecommunications optical components.
 SOC's LiNb revenue is included in Telecom.

 ZTE†ZTE does not manufacture optical components for external sale, so its revenue is not included in the Revenue section of the report.
-ZTE's port shipments are included in the detailed component breakout.
+ZTE's port shipments are included in the detailed component breakout and OEM sections.

 Latest Reports